 The same goes for Deacon's younger son, Major, who was also played by three children.

 To be fair, though, this is the only way a show not structured as Real Time can continue to show young children.

-Also Carrie's Boss in Hornstein & Steckler, Mr. Kaplan was played by Victor Raider-Wexler.
-When Carrie eventualy gets a job at a Real Estate Firm her new boss was played by the same actor.
+Also Carrie's Boss in Hornstein & Steckler, Mr. Kaplan, was played by Victor Raider-Wexler.
+When Carrie eventually gets a job at a Real Estate Firm her new boss was played by the same actor.

 You Look Familiar: Leah Remini's real life husband, Angelo Pagan, guest starred six times as five different characters on the show.

 Also, Kevin James' real life wife, Steffiana De La Cruz, guest starred five times as five different characters.

 The king (no pun intended) of this was Mookie Barker, who guest starred in many episodes, almost always as a different character.